How to improve customer engagement

 Sounds good, right?
 In this blog we share our top five tips for customer engagement, so that you can create a database of brand cheerleaders in no time.

 First things first, find out what your customers actually want.
 The best way to do this is simply by asking them.
 In such a technologically advanced industry it’s not always obvious, but sometimes it’s the human-to-human marketing that’s still the most effective.

 Knowing your customers is essential for marketing success.
 Their needs are at the center of your brand.
 If you don’t understand the needs of your audience, you can’t offer them a solution.

 The best way to do this is to utilize preference centers.
 Find out key information such as why they signed up for your marketing, what they’re interested in, how often they’d like to hear from you and so on.
 Gathering this data on your customers will help inform your strategy and serve your contacts with content they will engage with.
 Regularly asking customers to update these will help you identify audience trends and maintain relevancy, so make sure your preference center is easy to locate in your emails.

 3. Highlight customer reviews

 Review platforms like Trustpilot, Feefo, and G2 Crowd are great sources of product and service feedback.
 Their independent status gives customers added confidence, so these are great to feature across your website, especially on product, feature, and even checkout pages to deliver that hit of social proof right when customers are making their decision.

-You shouldn’t be afraid to use customers to shout about your success.
+Don’t be afraid to use customers to shout about your success.
 Again, social media is a brilliant channel to do this.
 Keep an eye on your mentions to see what customers are saying about you.
-Including this in your social media marketing engages the happy customer delighting them by interacting with them and shows prospective customers that you’re a brand that can be trusted.
+Including this in your social media marketing engages the happy customer, delighting them by interacting with them and shows prospective customers that you’re a brand that can be trusted.

 4. Check-in on quiet customers